Support KMSUPage address: http://www.mnsu.edu/kmsufm/donations.html

 Steve Guse, host of Embrace The Sound on KMSU, is a huge Townes Van Zandt fan, so we asked him what he had to say about TVZ and the Texas Troubadour collection:

 Townes Van Zandt is long revered as one of the greatest songwriters you've never heard of.
 Born in Texas in 1944, he began his songwriting journey when he teamed up with Mickey Newbury in 1968, who introduced him to Cowboy Jack Clement.
 Over the next five years he would release six albums, and pen some of the greatest country/folk songs that survive the test of time still today, including "To Live Is To Fly", "Be Here To Love Me", "Waitin' Around To Die" and "Pancho and Lefty".
 His Music Lives on today through friends like Steve Earle & Emmylou Harris, and contemporaries Shakey Graves and Gillian Welch.
 This set is a fantastic introduction into his studio catalog, and a much needed addition to any music geek's collection.

 "Townes Van Zandt is the best songwriter in the whole world, and I'll stand on Bob Dylan's coffee table in my cowboy boots and say that!" - Steve Earle

 $100 - Program Director for the Day on Shuffle Function

 Have you ever wanted to play radio?
 Here's your chance!
 Join Shyboy Tim and Shelley on the Shuffle Function morning radio show and dictate the playlist for the day.
-You choose the songs from your own collectoin and you get to hang out with us on the air for two hours as well.
-You will also receive a KMSU hat, a Finders Keepers 14 CD and a CD copy of your show to play over and over and over again for your friends who couldn't wake up early.
+You choose the songs from your own collection and you get to hang out with us on the air for two hours as well.
+You also get the brand new KMSU Music Geeks team jersey, and CDs with your two hours of radio infamy!

 Why should I give to KMSU?